bencline1/Allpix_GaAs/doc/usermanual/getting_started.md

 the problem.
 The amount of feedback can be controlled using different log levels which are inclusive, i.e. lower levels also include messages from all higher levels.
-The global log level can be set using the global parameter `loglevel`.
-The log level can be overridden for a specific module by adding the `loglevel` parameter to the respective configuration section.
+The global log level can be set using the global parameter `log_level`.
+The log level can be overridden for a specific module by adding the `log_level` parameter to the respective configuration section.
 The following log levels are supported:

 -   **FATAL**: Indicates a fatal error that will lead to direct